initialxy/initialxy.github.io/_posts/2025-01-31-fine-tuning-llm-on-amd-gpu.md

 ```

-Let's walkthrough some key points.
+Let's walk through some key points.
 We start by loading unsloth's version of 4bit Phi-4.
 You can find unsloth's mapping [here](https://github.com/unslothai/unsloth/blob/038e6d4c8d40207a87297ab3aaf787c19b1006d1/unsloth/models/mapper.py#L527).
 When I loaded the original `microsoft/phi-4`, it just blew up my VRAM.
 So I'm gonna stick with the 4bit version.
-Next we use unsloth's `get_chat_template` and `standardize_sharegpt` to normalize our training data for Phi-4.
-Then we configure `SFTTrainer` for LoRA fine tuning.
+Next, we use unsloth's `get_chat_template` and `standardize_sharegpt` to normalize our training data for Phi-4.
+Then we configure `SFTTrainer` for LoRA fine-tuning.
 Here are some of the notable parameters to watch out for.
-Keep in mind that my attempt to explain the these parameters are extremely layman.
+Keep in mind that my attempt to explain these parameters is extremely layman.
 It's always a good idea to look up [full documentation](https://huggingface.co/docs/trl/en/sft_trainer) to learn more.
 * `r` AKA LoRA rank.
-Choose 16, 32 or 64.
+Choose 16, 32, or 64.
 This is the number of layers LoRA will influence.
-Higher number will get you better quality but needs more VRAM to train.
+A higher number will get you better quality but needs more VRAM to train.
 * `per_device_train_batch_size` is how big of a batch to use during training.
 Bigger batch size will use more VRAM, but enables faster training.
 Here, I set it to 1 due to an issue with `train_on_responses_only`, which I will elaborate a bit later.
 * `num_train_epochs` and `max_steps` set now many training steps will run. `num_train_epochs` effectively means how many times it will loop through your training dataset while `max_steps` simply sets the number of steps.
 You can use either parameter to set your training steps.
-Be cautious of training for too long, which will cause over fitting.
+Be cautious of training for too long, which will cause overfitting.
 It means your model will try too hard to "stick to the script" and lose a lot of its flexibility.
-My settings above actually deliberately under fit this dataset, which means it does not mimic Frieren as closely as it could.
+My settings above actually deliberately underfit this dataset, which means it does not mimic Frieren as closely as it could.
 There's reason for this, which I will discuss in my next post regarding RAG.
 * `learning_rate` sets how much each step will change its parameters.
-In short, large learning rate value will converge faster but produces lower quality results, and smaller learning rate will take longer but produces finer quality results.
+In short, large learning rate values will converge faster but produce lower-quality results, and smaller learning rate will take longer but produce finer-quality results.

-Before we start training, I choose to use unsloth's `train_on_responses_only` to only fine tune on responses instead of both prompt and response.
+Before we start training, I choose to use unsloth's `train_on_responses_only` to only fine-tune on responses instead of both prompt and response.
 I feel this is important, because our goal is to *only* mimic Frieren's style of speech and not the other characters'.
-However this function seems to cause a [bug](https://github.com/unslothai/unsloth/issues/1017) with `per_device_train_batch_size`, where trainer will produce this error.
+However, this function seems to cause a [bug](https://github.com/unslothai/unsloth/issues/1017) with `per_device_train_batch_size`, where the trainer will produce this error.

 ```
 ValueError: Unable to create tensor, you should probably activate truncation and/or padding with 'padding=True' 'truncation=True' to have batched tensors with the same length.
 ```

-What this means is that trainier thinks entries in dataset are not the same size, hence it is unable to batch them.
+What this means is that the trainer thinks entries in the dataset are not the same length, hence it is unable to batch them.
 It is asking you to either add padding or truncate them.
-That is strange, because I thought we already enabled padding in tokenizer.
+That is strange, because I thought we already enabled padding in the tokenizer.
 Taking a look at its [source code](https://github.com/unslothai/unsloth-zoo/blob/1101ee09f9464e259163a12a4ed5735c06873769/unsloth_zoo/dataset_utils.py#L174), it appears to be doing some pretty hacky stuff that overwrites all instructions to -100.
-Given that, I'm not sure if there's a easy way to patch this, so I will just set `per_device_train_batch_size` to `1` in order to work around this issue.
+Given that, I'm not sure if there's an easy way to patch this, so I will just set `per_device_train_batch_size` to `1` to work around this issue.

 Finally we can get training started with `trainer_stats = trainer.train()` and we borrow unsloth's `unsloth_save_pretrained_gguf` to save the results in gguf format with `Q4_K_M` quantization.
 Run this script with unsloth's `venv` activated.